-State public health agencies monitor baseline rates of HAIs, AR pathogens, and other healthcare-associated pathogens to understand the baseline rates of transmission and local epidemiologic trends.
-Similar to employees at local public health agencies, personnel at state public health agencies who are responsible for performing surveillance should recognize scenarios that may indicate an outbreak.
+State public health agencies monitor baseline rates of HAIs, AR and other healthcareassociated pathogens to understand baseline rates of transmission and local epidemiologic trends.
+Similar to local public health agencies, personnel who are responsible for performing surveillance should recognize scenarios that might indicate an outbreak.
 They should understand levels of urgency and know whom to contact when an outbreak is suspected.
-State public health agencies should plan for notification of other agencies, healthcare facilities, and the public.

-The state public health agency, working with the state public health laboratory, the Centers for Disease Control and Prevention (CDC), and/or other partners, has the ability to coordinate advanced laboratory services (e.g., next generation sequencing to determine clonality of a cluster) during outbreaks of AR pathogens and when other specialized testing is needed; it is important to maintain knowledge of which labs are available to perform advanced testing and how to interact with those laboratories to obtain testing rapidly (see Chapter 6 for more information).
+The state public health agency, working with the state public health laboratory, CDC, or other partners, has the ability to coordinate advanced laboratory services during outbreaks of AR pathogens and when other specialized testing is needed; it is important to maintain knowledge of which labs are available to perform advanced testing and how to interact with those laboratories to rapidly obtain testing.
+Public health agencies should plan to assess and ensure effectiveness of infection control measures implemented as part of an outbreak response.
+State public health agencies should plan in advance for notification, as appropriate, of other agencies, healthcare facilities, and the public.